Dairy-free toddler milk drink

 To serve, shake vigourously before you pour it into the bottle to incorporate the oil.
 Warm gently as you usually would (I sit the bottle in hot water until it reaches the proper temperature).

-More bioavailable calcium can be found in a wide range of foods such as beans/legumes, leafy greens like spinach, kale and broccoli, and tofu.
+More bioavailable calcium can be found in a wide range of foods such as beans/legumes, leafy greens like spinach, kale and broccoli, and some tofu.
 Celery juice is packed with calcium, too!
 I have one every morning.